movementlabsxyz/MIP/MIP/mip-103/README.md

 #### $POST\\_PROOF$

-Proof posting is intended to be a simple procedure which broadcasts a $COMMITMENT\\_PROOF$ message to Ledger A Participants.
+Proof posting is intended to be a simple procedure which broadcasts a $COMMITMENT\\_PROOF$ message to A-Participants.
 The message SHALL include the commitment, height, Attesters, proof, slashing amounts, rewarding amounts, and signature.
 It does not require any additional computation.

 ##### Human Language Description of Heuristic